bornfight-studio/bf-modal/readme.txt

 == Installation ==

-Upload 'bf-modal-plugin' to the '/wp-content/plugins/' directory
+Upload 'bf-modal' to the '/wp-content/plugins/' directory

 Activate the plugin through the 'Plugins' menu in WordPress